cloudmesh/useful-introduction_to_cloud-2015/docs/source/iaas/openstack.rst

 OpenStack on FutureSystems
 ======================================================================

-.. note:: futuregrid will be soon changing its name to FutureSystems
+.. note:: FutureGrid will be soon changing its name to FutureSystems

 .. note:: Many of us use cloudmesh directly to access the various
 	  clouds.
-The interface cloudmesh provides is in regarsts to starting multiple virtual machines more convenient.
+The interface cloudmesh provides is in regards to starting multiple virtual machines more convenient.
 Please try out the nova commands so you can appreciate what cloudmesh offers.